Calder Centre - Saskatoon Health Region

 Continuing education opportunities are available for volunteers’ personal development.

-To apply to volunteer with the Saskatoon Health Region please follow the steps outlined in the “I want to volunteer – what do I do next?”
-FAQ.
+To apply to volunteer with the Saskatoon Health Region please click here.
 Available volunteer opportunities vary depending on current client needs and vacant volunteer positions.
 Call the preferred site listed on the application form for a list of current volunteer opportunities.
 Please contact Saskatoon City Hospital Volunteer Workforce for more information.